ZhaoDu/Self-Driving-ND-P1-LaneLinesFinding/README.md

 ### Following aspects can be taken into consideration to boost the solution in the future

-* Image from infrared camera can be used
+* Adaptive approaches can be used to boost the generalization of current solution,especially for ROI selection.
 * Add an outlier reduction approach like RANSAC on the hough lines
+* Curve functions, such as B-spine, might be useful to detect non-linear lanes in curvy roads.

 [//]: # (Image References)
 [image1]: ./test_images_output/solidWhiteRight_PreProcess.jpg